geodesyworld/hello-world/README.md

 # hello-world
 Repository to greet the world

-Is a commit message just something stored in the readme??
+I see the commit message is a different critter